aaronbloomfield/pdr/labs/lab03/index.md

 For example, you can check if `s` is the division operator with `if (s == "/")`.\
 Hint: we can check for all the operators, since there are only five of them.
 If all the checks fail, what does that mean the token has to be?

-cin takes in all input as strings, but we need to convert those to strings so that we can push them into the stack.
+cin takes in all input as strings, but we need to convert those to ints so that we can push them into the stack.
 Perhaps you should take a look at [the `string` documentation](https://en.cppreference.com/w/cpp/string/basic_string) to see if anything can help you out.

 #### Templates ####